 The following resources and services produced by the RCN provide guidance and support to people wishing to use the Principles for quality improvement purposes or their own continuing professional development.

 To access some of the Learning Zone content you will be asked to enter your RCN membership number.
 If you require assistance with entering the Learning Zone, or would like further information on becoming a member of the RCN please contact RCN Direct on 0345 772 6100.
-Some of the resources referred to below are in PDF – see how to access PDF files.

 Accountability and delegation: 'Health care teams include a range of registered professionals, health care assistants (HCAs), assistant practitioners (APs) and students.
 It is vital that each member of the team is clear about their level of accountability and that the registered staff are confident when delegating tasks to their colleagues.'
 This film shows health care assistants discussing issues around accountability and delegation with commentary from experts from the RCN.
 The scenarios are relevant to all members of the team and can help in supporting effective team work in relation to appropriate delegation.
 There is an accompanying resource list and a checklist for both nurses who delegate and HCAs accepting delegation.